marian-craciunescu/urlenricher/README.md

 # ROADMAP
 1) Add more tests and Benchmark
-2) Add persistence on disk for the LRU cache (at every restart the LRU cache is deleted)
-3) Add more connectors.
+2) Add more connectors.
-4) Add swagger for the REST api description
+3) Add swagger for the REST api description